 If you’re driving a medium or lower class car (read less complicated), go right ahead.

 WHAT TOOLS WILL YOU NEED TO RESET THE CHECK ENGINE LIGHT?

 OBD II SCANNER

 In recent times, wireless OBD II scan tools have appeared.
-You have a OBD II connector that connects to a smart phone via wireless and does a scan and clears codes.
+You have an OBD II connector that connects to a smartphone via wireless and does a scan and clears codes.
 Haven’t tried these yet, but I think certainly worth the try.

 Since making a check engine light reset is not a job made frequently, you can also consider borrowing or renting one to solve your problem.

 LAPTOP WITH OBD II CONNECTION CABLE

 Today almost everyone has a laptop.
 If you do, you can utilize it to reset the check engine light.

 What you’ll need, besides a laptop, is an OBD II scan cable and a program that suits your car model.

 Cables and programs are sold in sets or can be bought separately.